clearlydefined/clearlydefined/docs/resources/architecture.md

 - Harvesting -- Get or queue traversals of components of various supported types
 - Origin scanning -- Support for searching and selecting components and versions from a wide range of systems such as GitHub, npmjs, Maven Central.

 The service process itself is completely stateless and can scale horizontally as needed.
-It does relativley little compute itself.
+It does relatively little compute itself.
 The heaviest lifting it does is summarizing, aggregating and curating definitions from their constituent parts.
 That computation is only done once and then cached until invalidated by new data.
 So, most of the time the service is listing blobs or getting blobs and returning their content.